OurCultureBangkit/machine_learning/README.md

 4. Training
    - Using transfer learning
    - Using base model Inception v3
-   - Using binary_crossentropy as loss
+   - Using categorical_crossentropy as loss
    - Using Adam as optimizer
    - Added more layer to make the model accuracy better
       - Added Conv2D(32, (3, 3), activation='relu') layer